Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Construction and Deployment of GOST

 \subsubsection{Data Acquisition}

-To achieve such semantic-driven data acquisition, the massive, heterogeneous, and dynamic sensor data must first undergo preprocessing and quality assessment, enhancing the quality of datasets to ensure the accuracy of semantic extraction in GOST \cite{Ma}.
+To achieve such semantic-driven data acquisition, the massive, heterogeneous, and dynamic sensor data must first undergo preprocessing and quality assessment, enhancing the quality of datasets to ensure the accuracy of semantic extraction in GOST.
 In \cite{Taleb}, data cleansing is performed by evaluating data quality, where low-value information is discarded to avoid bandwidth wastage.
-The quality dimensions include accuracy, timeliness, consistency, and completeness, which respectively represent whether the data is correctly recorded and reflects real-world values; whether it is up-to-date; whether it conforms to its specified format and structure; and whether it is fully recorded without missing values.
-Building on this foundation, the multimodal and high-dynamic data in SAGSIN also relies on a stable and scalable data management architecture \cite{Singh2020DataMF}.
-Li \textit{et al.} introduce deep learning (DL) algorithms and propose a distributed parallel strategy for CNNs.
-This strategy enables the system to effectively process massive data, extract multi-level data features, and reduce manual intervention \cite{LI2022167}.
-These data preprocessing and management mechanisms form the prerequisite for effective multi-source data fusion and high-level feature extraction in the subsequent perception process.
+Building on this foundation, the multimodal and high-dynamic data in SAGSIN also relies on a stable and scalable data management architecture \cite{Singh2020DataMF}, with related technologies including deep learning, convolutional neural networks, among others \cite{LI2022167}.

 After acquiring high-quality datasets, GOST entails the fusion and feature extraction of multi-source sensory data in SAGSIN, enabling data compression and precise perception of PEs.
 Common fusion techniques include traditional methods like signal processing and statistical approaches, as well as ML-based methods such as classification, regression, unsupervised learning, dimensionality reduction, and statistical inference\cite{Macias}.
 By effectively integrating multi-source perceptual data, GOST can identify key information within physical environments, thereby adapting in real-time to environmental and operational changes \cite{Zheng_Liu}.
 Feature extraction further reduces data dimensionality, as demonstrated by Wang \textit{et al.} \cite{Wang2023Intelligent}, who select a feature subset to mitigate the dimensionality of high-traffic IoT data.
-In \cite{Xintian_Ren}, Ren \textit{et al.} propose a twin architecture which utilizes onboard transformer semantic encoders for multimedia content extraction, thereby enabling real-time decision optimization under dynamic network conditions.

 A pivotal application domain of feature extraction in GOST lies in data inference and generation, where unknown states or missing information are inferred from the pattern of existing data.
 Depending on the characteristics of the data, inference typically unfolds along three complementary dimensions: